Window Parts, Materials & Components

 3. To do so, loosen the screws of the hinge that the operator is attached to.

 4. Then, remove the mounting screws that fix it to the window frame.
-If some screws are covered by the frame, you’ll have to remove it to loosen the screws.
+If any fasteners are inaccessible, consult the window manufacturer's instructions rather than removing structural frame components.

 5. Remove the crank mechanism from the frame.